 The resettled refugees are given five years’ Humanitarian Protection status, with permission to work and access public funds.
 As of September 2016 a total of 4,414 people have been granted humanitarian protection under the Syrian Vulnerable Person Resettlement Programme (VPRP) since its launch.

-In addition to the VPRP, the Government committed itself to providing resettlement for up to 3,000 vulnerable children (and family members) from conflict situations in the Middle East and North Africa region, and for an unspecified number of unaccompanied refugee children currently in Europe.
-Neither of these schemes would be limited to Syrian nationals.
+In addition to the VPRP, the Government committed itself to providing resettlement for up to 3,000 vulnerable children (and family members) from conflict situations in the Middle East and North Africa region.
+A further scheme was introduced by section 67 of the Immigration Act 2016 (known as ‘the Dubs amendment’), which required the Government to relocate and support an unspecified number of unaccompanied refugee children currently in Europe.
+Neither of these schemes are limited to Syrian nationals.